gengteng/axum-limit/README.md

 - Easily integrates with Axum, using extractors to apply rate limits seamlessly within your application routes.
 - Utilizes `DashMap` for concurrent state management across asynchronous tasks.

-## Usage

-To integrate this crate into your project, add it to your `Cargo.toml`:

 ## Example

 Here is a basic example showing how to use the crate with Axum routes: